- Cancer Treatment

-- There are thousands of lymph nodes found throughout the body, in nearly every organ.
-They serve the very important role in the immune system of filtering circulating fluids as well as housing white blood cells that help fight infections.
-When tumor or cancer cells develop the ability to spread to lymph nodes, the initial site of spread is referred to as the sentinel lymph node.
+- There are thousands of lymph nodes found throughout the body, which serve a very important role in the immune system of filtering circulating fluids, as well as housing white blood cells that help fight infections.
+When tumor or cancer cells spread to lymph nodes, the initial site of spread is referred to as the sentinel lymph node.
 When lymph nodes are involved with cancer, they are frequently enlarged, painless, and hard.

-- Sentinel node biopsies are outpatient surgeries, well tolerated with few complications, and widely available throughout most developed countries.
+- Sentinel node biopsies are outpatient surgeries, and are well tolerated with few complications.

 How is this test performed?

 - To perform a sentinel lymph node biopsy, the surgeon will inject the area near the tumor with a very small amount of a radioactive tracer or a blue dye.
 The substance injected is based on the surgeon’s preference.
 If radiotracer is used, the amount of radiation is very low, even less than that of an X-ray.
-The substance is injected just below the skin near the tumor.
+The substance is injected just below the skin near the tumor location (or where it was removed from).
 For breast cancer, it can also be injected near the areola.
-The injection generally occurs anytime from 30 minutes to several hours before the dissection.
-Because all fluid that surrounds the area is drained to lymph nodes, the sentinel node will become evident.
+The injection is done anywhere from 30 minutes to several hours before the dissection.
+Because all fluid that surrounds the area is drained to lymph nodes, the sentinel node will take up the dye or tracer.

-- At the time of the dissection, the surgeon will make a small incision after numbing the area.
+- The surgeon will make a small incision after numbing the area.
 Using a Geiger counter, which is a small device that is very sensitive to low doses of radiation, the surgeon can locate the lymph node or nodes that drain the area near the tumor.
 If the blue dye is used, the lymph node will appear blue.
-The surgeon will then carefully resect, or remove, the lymph node or nodes.
+The surgeon will then carefully remove the lymph node or nodes.

-- After the tissue is collected, the sample is placed onto a glass slide for a pathologist to study and evaluate.
+- After the tissue is collected, the sample is sent to a pathologist for evaluation.
 A pathologist is a type of doctor that specializes in looking at tissues under the microscope.
 After the pathologist has established a diagnosis, a report will be generated for your doctor.

 - A sentinel lymph node dissection generally takes 45-60 minutes to perform.
-If a tumor resection will happen at the same time, the procedure will be longer, based on the removal of the tumor.
+If a tumor resection will happen at the same time, the procedure will be longer.

 How do I prepare for a sentinel lymph node biopsy?